 I started the race slow, running at an 11:00-minute mile.
 If I paced myself well then I could finish in my goal time.
 After mile 4 I started to feel good.
 I saw the Golden Gate Bridge approaching and I got happy.

 The experience was how I imagined it to be.
 It was peaceful, serene and beautiful.

 After the bridge, we ran through the Presidio towards Golden Gate Park.
 I had to mentally prepare myself for the second half because of what I’ve experienced before.
 The second half is when things get real.
 I also knew that the park was going to be challenging because I ran it last year.

 I kept a steady pace and made sure that I took my time on the inclines and hills.

-When I felt fatigue I thought about those moments.
+When I felt fatigued I thought about those moments.

-Those are the defining moments, the moments when you want to give up but you keep pushing anyways.
+Those are the defining moments, the moments when you want to give up but you keep pushing.

 After coming out of the park at Mile 19, I was still feeling good.
 I ran into a few of my friends and teammates with BlacklistLA.
 That gave me an extra boost of inspiration and motivation.